Horns Reef 3 Offshore Wind Farm Inaugurated in Hvide Sande

-Horns Reef 3, Denmark’s latest renewable energy achievement, was inaugurated today at a VIP ceremony with HRH Crown Prince of Denmark officially opening the wind farm, along with Prime Minister, Mette Frederiksen, and Minister of Climate, Energy, and Utilities, Dan Jørgensen.
+Horns Reef 3, Denmark’s latest wind energy achievement, was inaugurated at a VIP ceremony with HRH Crown Prince of Denmark officially opening the wind farm, along with Prime Minister, Mette Frederiksen, and Minister of Climate, Energy, and Utilities, Dan Jørgensen.

-With global headquarters in nearby Aarhus, MHI Vestas was proud to contribute its industry-leading V164 turbines to the project, building and installing 49 8.3 MW turbines throughout 2018.
+With global headquarters in nearby Aarhus, MHI Vestas was proud to contribute its industry-leading V164 wind turbines to the project, building and installing 49 8.3 MW wind turbines throughout 2018.

-“It’s an exceptional privilege to be part of Horns Reef 3 – Denmark’s latest achievement in offshore wind,” said MHI Vestas CEO, Philippe Kavafyan.
-“The entire offshore wind journey is on full display right here in Denmark, with today’s 8.3 MW machines reliably producing 40 times more wind power than the first pioneering turbines from the early 90’s.”
+“It’s an exceptional privilege to be part of Horns Reef 3 – Denmark’s latest achievement in offshore wind energy,” said MHI Vestas CEO, Philippe Kavafyan.
+“The entire offshore wind journey is on full display right here in Denmark, with today’s 8.3 MW wind turbines reliably producing 40 times more wind power than the first pioneering wind turbines from the early 90’s.”

 Horns Reef 3